Population Properties of Binary Black Holes with Eccentricity: Abstract

 \section{Abstract}

-The improved sensitivity of Gravitational-Wave detectors and the development of eccentric waveform models enable us to explore the growing catalog of gravitational-wave events with measurable eccentricity.
+The development of eccentric waveform models enables us to explore the growing catalog of gravitational-wave events with measurable eccentricity.
 This opens new opportunities to gain insight into the formation channels and evolutionary pathways of compact binary systems using eccentricity.
 However, most recent population analyses have been limited to quasi-circular binaries, primarily due to constraints in waveform modeling and sensitivity estimates.
 We are now entering an era where both of these limitations are being addressed, allowing for a more comprehensive investigation of eccentric binary populations.
-In this work, we perform the first population inference analysis that simultaneously fits the mass, spin, redshift, and eccentricity distribution.
-Specifically, we use source-parameter estimation provided by the Rapid Iterative FiTting (RIFT) framework using the \textsc{SEOBNRv5EHM} waveform model, and a default O4a population model extended to include eccentricity.
-We find population properties broadly consistent with conclusions obtained in previous analyses assuming quasi-circular binaries.
-Consistent with our conclusions about each event, we bound the branching ratio for eccentric events to be below $0.0239$ at $90\%$ confidence with our fiducial eccentricity mixture models.
-Using four different parametric population models for eccentricity, we point out that the rate of eccentric events is weakly constrained by observations and highly model-dependent.
+In this work, we perform a very first population analysis that simultaneously fits the mass, spin, redshift, and eccentricity distribution.
+Specifically, we use source-parameter estimation on 153 binary black holes in GWTC-4 catalog provided by the Rapid Iterative FiTting (RIFT) framework using the \textsc{SEOBNRv5EHM} waveform model.
+We extend the default O4a population model to include orbital eccentricity.
+We find that inferred population properties are broadly consistent with conclusions obtained in previous analyses assuming quasi-circular binaries.
+To assess sensitivity of our results to the most eccentric sources, we repeat our analysis excluding GW200129\_065458.
+Consistent with our conclusions about each event and using \textsc{Nonoverlapping Mixture} eccentricity model, we bound the branching ratio for eccentric events to be below $0.051890$ and $0.022011$ at $90\%$ confidence with and without GW200129\_065458 respectively.
+Using four different parametric population models for eccentricity, we argue that the rate of eccentric events is weakly constrained by observations and highly model-dependent.